 Soil – The top layer of soil is known as the active layer.
-During winter, the active layer freezes, and in summer, it thaws.
+During winter, the active layer freezes; in summer, it thaws.
 Below the active layer is permafrost.
 Permafrost is permanently frozen throughout the year.
 Permafrost may extend up to 450m below the ground.
-The soil is rich in nutrients because it is too cold for organisms to decompose.
+The soil lacks nutrients because it is too cold for organisms to decompose.

-Climate – Tundra environments are cold, windy and have little precipitation.
+Climate – Tundra environments are cold, and windy and have little precipitation.
 Precipitation falls as snow in winter and as rain during the brief summer.
-Snow covers the ground for much of the years.
-Average temperatures are between -6°C and -12°C. During summer there is permanent sunlight and in winter, permanent darkness.
+Snow covers the ground for much of the year.
+Average temperatures are between -6°C and -12°C. During summer, there is permanent sunlight, and in winter, permanent darkness.

 Vegetation – There are no trees in tundra environments.
 Low-growing cushion plants are typically found in tundra environments.
 Mosses and lichen are also common in this environment.
 Flowering plants with rapid life cycles also exist in tundra environments.

 Animals – Polar bears, wolves, caribou, snow geese and arctic foxes are common in tundra environments.
 Goats and sheep live in mountainous areas.
 When the active layer melts in the summer, insects, birds, and other wildlife thrive in temporary summer lakes.